 Check out this related post: Dachshund diet and exercise

-How to brush dog teeth when they refuse
+How to brush your dachshund’s teeth

 If you want to find the best pet insurance for your dachshund, click here

 Why does my dachshund’s breath smell like fish?